smjun0106/Data-Collector/README.md

 4. Run the file and click either one of the links (2nd one can be shared with friends).

-You should now be able to use the application (note that the link expires after 72 hours).
+You should now be able to use the application (note that the links expires after 72 hours).